chevah/geck/docs/programming/review.rst

   It will trigger the review request process and the GitHub to Trac synchronization.

+* Once the **needs-review** marker is set for a PR, no more updates should be commited until a full cycle of the review process has ended.

 * GitHub inline comments are great, and you can add them to help with the initial review request.
   Just **don't abuse them**!